How to Paint a Rainy Day Watercolor — Wet-on-Wet Technique for Beginners

 A Note on Materials

 You do not need expensive paper to practice wet-on-wet.
 But you do need paper that handles water without immediately buckling.
-300gsm is the standard — at this weight, the paper can absorb the water you put on it without warping into shapes that cause paint to pool in the wrong places.
-Read the full guide on which papers handle wet-on-wet best.
+300gsm is the standard — at this weight the paper absorbs what you put on it without warping into shapes that cause paint to pool in the wrong places.
 Lighter paper buckles, and a buckled surface changes where the wet paint goes.
+The full paper guide covers which papers handle wet-on-wet best.

-For pigments, the main thing to know is that student-grade paints granulate weakly and lose their value when diluted.
+For pigments: student-grade paints lose their value when diluted.
 This matters more in wet-on-wet than in any other technique because you are working with a great deal of water.
-If your washes keep going flat and grey, the paint may be the problem.
+If washes keep going flat and grey, the paint may be the problem.
 Professional-grade paints — Winsor & Newton Professional, Daniel Smith Extra Fine — carry pigment at a concentration that survives dilution and still arrives at the right value on the paper.

 About the Artist

 Joy Mukherjee is a self-taught watercolor artist based in Kolkata, India.
 Working primarily in landscape and narrative subjects — Indian Himalayan light, monsoon village scenes, Scandinavian harbour mornings — their paintings have been exhibited at the Indian Art Carnival Season 7, Shantiniketan (December 2025), and are held in private collections across India and abroad.
-You can follow the process on Instagram or browse the full portfolio at artbyjoy.shop.
+Browse the full portfolio at artbyjoy.shop or follow the process on Instagram.

-Explore the new Nature Watercolor Collection, browse Original Landscape Paintings, or view the Watercolor Mountain Paintings.
+Explore the Nature Watercolor Collection, browse Original Landscape Paintings, or view available originals.

 Frequently Asked Questions

-Wet-on-wet means applying wet paint onto paper that has already been wetted with clean water.
-The paint spreads and diffuses into the moisture, creating soft edges and atmospheric blending that is impossible to achieve on dry paper.
-It is the primary technique for painting skies, mist, atmospheric distance, and any subject where soft edges are needed — including the overcast skies, flooded paths, and misty treelines of Indian monsoon scenes.
+Applying wet paint onto paper that has already been wetted with clean water.
+The paint spreads and diffuses into the moisture, creating soft edges impossible to achieve on dry paper.
+The primary technique for skies, mist, atmospheric distance, and any subject where soft, blurred edges are needed.

-How do I control the spread of paint in wet-on-wet watercolor?
+How do I control paint spread in wet-on-wet watercolor?

-By controlling the amount of water on the paper and the amount on the brush.
-The paper should be shiny-wet but not pooling — if water runs freely when you tilt it, it is too wet.
-Your brush should be loaded but not dripping.
-The drier the paper relative to the brush, the less the paint will spread.
-The wetter the paper, the more.
-This balance is the skill, and it is learned through practice, not instruction.
+By controlling water on both paper and brush.
+Paper should be shiny-wet but not pooling — if water runs freely when you tilt it, it is too wet.
+Brush should be loaded but not dripping.
+Drier paper = less spread.
+Wetter paper = more spread.
+This balance is the skill.

-Why does my watercolor sky look flat and grey instead of luminous?
+Why does my watercolor sky look flat and grey?

-Usually too much water and too little pigment.
-When paint is heavily diluted and dropped into a very wet surface, the pigment disperses so much it loses its value and looks washed out.
-Mix stronger than you think you need to — watercolor dries significantly lighter than it looks when wet.
-Also check your pigment quality: student-grade paints dilute poorly and tend toward grey at high water ratios.
+Usually too much water, too little pigment.
+Heavily diluted paint disperses so far it loses value and looks washed out.
+Mix stronger than you think you need to — watercolor dries 30–40% lighter than it appears wet.
+Student-grade paints also dilute poorly; professional pigments hold value better at high water ratios.

-What colors do I need to paint a monsoon sky?
+What colours do I need to paint a monsoon sky?

 Very few.
-A blue-grey — Payne's grey, or ultramarine mixed with burnt sienna, or any grey-blue you have — is the main sky color.
-Raw umber or burnt sienna for warmer cloud passages.
-A mid-green or sap green for the distant vegetation.
-You do not need more than three colors for a basic monsoon sky study.
-Value relationships between these colors matter far more than which specific colors they are.
+A grey-blue (Payne's grey, or ultramarine mixed with burnt sienna), raw umber for warm cloud passages, and a mid-green for distant vegetation.
+Three colours are enough for a first monsoon sky study.
+Value relationships between them matter far more than which specific colours they are.

-Why do my wet-on-wet passages get that cauliflower bloom mark?
+Why do my wet-on-wet washes get cauliflower bloom marks?

-Because you added paint to a wash that was partially but not completely dry.
-When wet paint touches a drying (not dry) wash, the new moisture pushes the old pigment outward in a hard-edged ring.
-The only prevention is patience — wait until the previous wash is completely dry (matte, no sheen on the surface, back of paper cool to touch) before painting adjacent areas.
-Once a bloom has happened, it cannot be removed without lifting the paper's surface.
+Because paint touched a wash that was partially but not completely dry.
+New moisture pushes old pigment outward in a hard-edged ring.
+Prevention: wait until the previous wash is completely dry — matte surface, no sheen, back of paper cool to the touch — before painting adjacent areas.

 Can I practice wet-on-wet without painting a full scene?

-Yes, and this is actually the better approach.
-Wet a quarter sheet completely, drop in two or three colors, and watch what happens without trying to control the result.
-Do this ten times with different pigment concentrations and different amounts of water on the paper.
-This teaches you the material's behavior directly — which is the only real way to develop the judgment for when to touch and when to wait.
+Yes — and this is the better approach.
+Wet a quarter sheet completely, drop in two or three colours, and watch what happens without trying to control the result.
+Repeat ten times with different pigment concentrations.
+This teaches the material's behavior directly, which is the only way to develop real judgment.

-Yes, with one condition: manage your expectations for the first attempts.
-The technique is simple to begin but develops subtlety over time.
-Monsoon atmospheric skies are particularly forgiving subjects for beginners because the softness of the technique suits the softness of the subject — mistakes often read as atmospheric quality rather than errors.
+Yes, with managed expectations.
+The technique is simple to begin but takes time to develop subtlety.
+Monsoon atmospheric skies are forgiving subjects — mistakes often read as atmospheric quality rather than errors.
 Start with sky studies before attempting full compositions.

-How is painting monsoon in watercolor different from painting a clear sky?
+How is painting a monsoon sky different from a clear sky?

-A clear sky has a value gradation from deep blue at the top to pale blue at the horizon — this is painted wet-on-wet but with more controlled pigment concentration.
-A monsoon sky is heavier, more uniform in value, with grey dominating the blue.
-The challenge is keeping it luminous rather than dead — which comes from using slightly warm tones in the grey mix (burnt sienna or raw umber with the blue) and from ensuring the paper is properly wet so the pigment granulates rather than sitting flat.
+A clear sky has a value gradation from deep blue at the top to pale blue at the horizon — painted wet-on-wet with controlled pigment concentration.
+A monsoon sky is heavier, more uniform in value, grey dominating blue.
+The challenge is keeping it luminous rather than dead, which requires slightly warm tones in the grey mix.

 How do you create a watercolor rain effect?

 Rain is not painted as individual drops.
-It is suggested through soft edges, diffused light, reflections, and reduced contrast using wet-on-wet technique.
+It is suggested through soft edges, diffused light, reduced contrast, and reflections — all created through wet-on-wet technique.
+The atmosphere of rain matters more than depicting water falling.

 Joy Mukherjee — Watercolor Artist, Kolkata